jad-amine/jad-amine/README.md

 # Hi there, I'm Jad 👋

-## I'm a Husband, Developer, and Sports Addict!!
+## I'm a Father, Husband, Developer, and Sports Addict!!

 - 🌱 Web & Mobile Developer.
 - 👯 I’m looking to collaborate with other developers.